MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 ````

 The first line initializes the `git` repository.
-The second line add all modified files in the current working directory, and the third line commits these files and writes the commit message.
+The second line adds all modified files to the current working directory, and the third line commits these files and writes the commit message.
 `````
 ``````